py-sherlock/sherlock/README.rst

     import sherlock
     from sherlock import Lock

-    # Configure :mod:`sherlock`'s locks to use Redis as the backend,
+    # Configure Sherlock's locks to use Redis as the backend,
     # never expire locks and retry acquiring an acquired lock after an
     # interval of 0.1 second.
     sherlock.configure(backend=sherlock.backends.REDIS,